Zalk0/LO14_Project/README.md

 ## List of Commands

+Here is a list of commands, which you can also display in a detailled version with the following command in the script.
+>rsvh -help

 ### Mode connect

 This mode will allow the user to connect to the machine with his username.